ERNICommunity/angular-starter-project/README.md

 A simple GET call has been implemented in the _NamesRestHttpService_.
 This call can be used as an example on how to set up further REST calls.

-The implemented GET call loads a list of the most common prenames of each village/city in Switzerland.
+The implemented GET call loads a list of the most common pre-names of each village/city in Switzerland.
 This list is provided by a public API of the Swiss Post.

 You can find more information about how to communicate with backend services using HTTP here: https://angular.io/guide/http